durrantlab/subpex/README.md

       `.nc`. (___TODO: Erich: Will add complete list of files___)

       ```bash
+      ln -s /file/path/to/trajectory/file1.ext /WEST/ROOT/reference/
-      ln -s \file\path\to\trajectory\files \WEST\ROOT\reference\
+      ln -s /file/path/to/trajectory/file2.ext /WEST/ROOT/reference/
+      ...
       ```

 2. Extract the last frame of the preliminary, equilibrated trajectory as a `pdb` file with your preferred molecular analysis program (e.g., VMD).
+Soft link that to the `./reference/` directory as well.

+      ```bash
+      ln -s /file/path/to/last/frame/last_frame.pdb /WEST/ROOT/reference/
+      ```

 ___Edit the `west.cfg` file___

 1. Edit the following parameters in the `west.cfg` file:
-    - the path variables:
+    - the path variables (relative to the WESTPA root directory):
-       - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the preliminary, equilibrated simulation mentioned above).
+       - `reference`: the PDB file that will be used in EVERY SINGLE progress-coordinate calculation (the last frame of the preliminary, equilibrated simulation mentioned above, e.g., `./reference/last_frame.pdb`).
        - `selection_file`: path to a text file containing the pocket selection string (MDAnalysis selection notation).
-This file will be automatically generated in a subsequent step.
+This file will be automatically generated in a subsequent step, but specify its future path here (e.g., `./selection_string.txt`).
-       - `reference_fop`: path to an `xyz` file containing the field of points needed to calculate the `jd` progress coordinate.
+       - `reference_fop`: path to an `xyz` file containing the field of points needed to calculate the `jd` progress coordinate (e.g., `./fop_ref.xyz`).
 This file is also useful for visualizing the selected pocket.
 It will be automatically generated in a subsequent step.
        - `west_home`: home directory of the SubPEx run.
-You'll most likely want to use the same directory that contains the `west.cfg` file itself.
+You'll most likely want to use the same directory that contains the `west.cfg` file itself (e.g., `./`).
-       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations).
+       - `topology`: topology file needed for the MD simulations (likely the same topology file used in the preliminary, equilibrated simulations, e.g., `./reference/my_topology_file.ext`).
     - the progress coordinate (`pcoord`) to use.
        - `composite`: composite RMSD (recommended)
        - `prmsd`: pocket heavy atoms RMSD